 Given the risks associated with PE-coated paper cups and fluorescent brighteners, it’s important to explore safer and more sustainable alternatives.

-1. PPC-Coated Paper Cup
+1. PPC-Coated Paper Cups

 PPC (polypropylene carbonate) is a newer, biodegradable material that is gaining attention as a safer alternative to PE.
 The main components of PPC are carbon dioxide and propylene oxide, which have good biodegradability, transparency, non-toxicity, and high barrier properties.

-2. Compostable Paper Cup
+2. Certified Compostable Paper Cups

 3. Reusable Cups

-How to Choose a Safe Paper Cup
+How to Choose a Safer Paper Cup

 Conclusion